Where others see limitations, amputee golfer Doug Shirakura recognizes possibility - NewsBreak

 On the surface, it was an effortless performance.

-The physical limitations Doug Shirakura instinctively works around each time he sets up over the ball are easily overlooked when the Somers resident is in launch mode.
+The physical limitations Doug Shirakura instinctively works around each time he sets up over the ball are easily overlooked when the Somers, Connecticut, resident is in launch mode.

 Nothing about the swing is awkward or mechanical.